spamwax/ergodox-firmware/readme.md

 but I'll try to avoid that.
 See the other branches for what's going on there.

-Also, lots of other documentation can be found intermixed with the source (especially in the accompanying '.md' files), and [references.md] (references.md) contains lots of good links, along with descriptions.
+Also, lots of other documentation can be found intermixed with the source (especially in the accompanying '.md' files), and [references.md](references.md) contains lots of good links, along with descriptions.

 ### Downloading Binaries
-If you're just looking for binaries, they can be downloaded [here] [dropbox-download-page].
+If you're just looking for binaries, they can be downloaded [here][dropbox-download-page].

 ### Compiling
 If you're just trying to compile, jump to the How To: [Compile the Source Code] (#compile-the-source-code) section.

 ### Issues and Feature Requests
-Open issues, feature requests, and such are tracked [on github] (/benblazak/ergodox-firmware/issues).
+Open issues, feature requests, and such are tracked [on github](/benblazak/ergodox-firmware/issues).

 ### Features (on the ErgoDox)
 * 6KRO (conforms to the USB boot specification)